Janis-kreu/academic-kickstart/content/home/earn.md

 +++

 The Economic Assimilation Network is founded in XXX and funded by the Innovation Fund.
-For more information about the project go to [EARN]{{< ref "earn/index.md" >}}
+For more information about the project go to [EARN]("earn/index.md")